zupo/awesome-pytest-speedup/README.md

 There are some pytest plugins that I tend to use in every project.
 I listed them on https://niteo.co/blog/indispensable-pytest-plugins.

-## [Pyramid] config.scan()
+## config.scan()

-If you are using Pyramid's `config.scan()`, that is a potential bottleneck in large codebases.
+If you are using Pyramid's [`config.scan()`](https://github.com/teamniteo/pyramid-realworld-example-app/blob/f1fed0d0592b1c6e9a4feb6b162cffd4605f5f44/src/conduit/__init__.py#L57), that is a potential bottleneck in large codebases.
 You could speed it up by [telling it to ignore folders with tests](https://medium.com/partoo/speeding-up-tests-with-pytest-and-postgresql-a308b28228fe).

 ```
 config.scan(ignore=[".tests"])